huntdatacenter/docs/docs/getting-started/1-collect-keys.md

 ::: tip Time for coffee!

-If you completed this step, celebrate your success with some fresh coffee before you head into the [VPN configuration](/getting-started/2-configure-vpn).
-If you didn't succeed, it's also a good time to grab some fresh coffee and head over to our [troubleshooting](/troubleshooting/connection/) section.
+If you successfully completed this step, celebrate with fresh coffee before you head into the [VPN configuration](/getting-started/2-configure-vpn).
+If you did not succeed, it's also a good time to grab some coffee before your head over to our main [troubleshooting](/troubleshooting/connection/) section.

 :::